 Separate sales stage from forecast category

-It’s tempting to attach a forecast category to each stage of the sales cycle.
+It’s tempting to attach a forecast category (in your CRM or forecasting software) to each stage of the sales cycle.
 When a lead is in demand-gen, you count them as pipeline.
 When a prospect moves into proposal, you call them best case.
 When they reach negotiation, you categorize them as committed.

 It feels intuitive.
 You might even want to link the two so all deals in the demo stage automatically fall into best case.
 But this is a mistake, says Breslin.